polyfea/spa-base/README.md

 # Response Headers to Add to All OK Responses (Default: empty)
 # You can specify a set of response headers to be included in all successful
 # (OK) responses.
 By default, this section is empty.
 #
+# Default behaviour is to add `Cache-Control: no-cache` header to index.html responses,
+# and `Cache-Control: public, max-age=31536000, immutable` to all other responses.
+#
 # Example:
 # headers: